Generalized Anxiety. Do I have It?

 Causes of Generalized Anxiety Disorder

 The exact cause or causes of Generalized Anxiety Disorder is still unknown.
-There is research that supports impacting factors of Generalized Anxiety Disorder to possibly include biological factors, life experiences (trauma/exposure to unpredictable/intense interactions and events), family history and family dynamics.
+There is research that supports impacting factors of Generalized Anxiety Disorder to possibly include biological factors, life experiences (trauma/exposure to unpredictable/intense interactions and events), family history, and family dynamics.
 Having any or all of these risk factors does not indicate that an individual will experience Generalized Anxiety Disorder, however, they may be at higher risk for developing this disorder throughout their lifetime.
 There are also individuals that may not experience any risk factors, however, develop Generalized Anxiety Disorder.
-There is also some research that highlights the important role that preventative (supportive) factors can play in delaying onset or avoiding development of Generalized Anxiety Disorder altogether.
-These preventative factors can include socioeconomic status, positive support system, healthy lifestyle (diet, exercise, sleep patterns), coping strategies to manage stressful events, and ability to remove yourself from exposure to prolonged stressful events/interactions.
+There is also some research that highlights the important role that preventative (supportive) factors can play in delaying the onset or avoiding the development of Generalized Anxiety Disorder altogether.
+These preventative factors can include socioeconomic status, a positive support system, a healthy lifestyle (diet, exercise, sleep patterns), coping strategies to manage stressful events, and the ability to remove yourself from exposure to prolonged stressful events/interactions.

 Do I have Generalized Anxiety Disorder?